nashville-software-school/bangazon-inc/book-1-orientation/chapters/ADONET_INTRO.md

         public static void PrintEmployeeReport(string title, List<Employee> employees) {
             /*
              * TODO: Complete this method
              *  For example a report entitled, "All Employees", should look like this:

                 All Employees
                 1: Margorie Klingerman
                 2: Sebastian Lefebvre
                 3: Jamal Ross

              *  A report entitled, "All Employees with Departments", should look like this:

                 All Employees with Departments
                 1: Margorie Klingerman.
 Dept: Marketing
                 2: Sebastian Lefebvre.
 Dept: Engineering
                 3: Jamal Ross.
 Dept: Design

              */
         }

         /// <summary>
-        ///  Pauses execution of the console app until the user presses a key
+        ///  Custom function that pauses execution of the console app until the user presses a key
         /// </summary>
         public static void Pause()
         {